navirobayo/venom/README.md

 # Contributions:

 If you would like to collaborate in the project feel free to fork the repo and work on it.

-You can talk with us directly here: [+](https://discord.com/invite/M4wTh36A3N)
+Chat with us via [discord](https://discord.com/invite/M4wTh36A3N)

 ## Quick guidelines: